 - No writing on the seat of pants or shorts.

-- No oversized, baggy pants.
+- No oversized, baggy pants or sweatshirts that cover the length of shorts.
 Clothing should fit properly with belts if needed to hold up pants and shorts.

 - Hats and scarves are not to be worn in the building.